UltraModding/UltraModding.Templates/README.md

 These templates are for **BepInEx 5**:

-> For now, the package isn't uploaded to NuGet, so you'll have to download the project as a zip and use the following command from within the solution:
+Firstly, get the latest version of the template package from the [Releases](https://github.com/UltraModding/UltraModding.Templates/releases/tag/v1.2.0) page (for now the nupkg isn't uploaded to nuget), and then run the following command from the directory where the nupkg is downloaded to:
 ```
-dotnet new install ./UltraModding.Templates/templates/
+dotnet new install UltraModding.Templates.1.2.0.nupkg
 ```
 This will install the following template:

 | Templates                                    | Short Name           | Language   | Tags                                   |